 Next, familiarize yourself with the stages and what can be expected in each:

 Although there is still no cure available for those living with Alzheimer’s, there are several medications that help slow the progression of the disease, as well as the opportunity to participate in clinical trials of treatment options still being tested.
 The Alzheimer’s Association’s TrialMatch® program can help you find clinical studies in your area.

-Find additional helpful information and resources from the Alzheimer’s Association, and contact Visiting Care Giving Services for highly skilled, creative, and compassionate Alzheimer’s care in St. Charles the surrounding areas.
+Find additional helpful information and resources from the Alzheimer’s Association, and contact Visiting Care Giving Services for highly skilled, creative, and compassionate dementia care in O’Fallon, MO the surrounding areas.
 We can enable family caregivers to take much-needed breaks from care to protect their own health and wellbeing with professional home care services, available for just a few hours each week up through and including full-time, 24/7 care.